Caroline-A/Medical_education/Notes.md

 ## Scope

+Publications about medical education, including continuing and work-based education, and including research about people undergoing medical training (e.g. their mental health).

 1. Scientific articles (review and original) - not comments, editorials etc.
-2. Medicine only (not nursing, veterinary, dental, physio etc.)
+2. Medicine only, including medicine, surgery, psychiatry (not nursing, veterinary, dental, physio etc.)
 3. All levels of education
     * Foundational / Undergraduate / Premed
     * Post-graduate / Residency / Junior doctor